 Perhaps one of the most controversial new portable radios released this Spring is the Radiwow R-108.
 Why controversial?
 The development and marketing of the R-108 is a reflection of the current state of affairs within the Chinese manufacturing industry.
 It’s a story of how intellectual property can no longer be trademarked or patented effectively, and is the primary reason manufacturers no longer provide any service literature for their new products.
 Since these companies are free to reverse engineer any product that falls into their hands, you can’t make it even easier by providing a schematic or parts list.
 I suppose it is true that modern electronics of this sort are far less serviceable than units of days gone by, but still, it would be great to be able to get service manuals again.

 The buyer is left with the following choice.
 You can buy the real-thing, the C. Crane Skywave (about $80) or the Skywave SSB (about $170) or for a fraction of that price you can buy a Radiwow R-108 for around $50-$52.
 You can also choose the larger (and better) XHDATA D-808 for about $115.
-No brainer, right?
+But there are some considerations.

-Although the XHDATA has proven itself to be a nice radio (see the XHDATA D-808 Review) the Radiwow R-108 is much more of a gamble as evidenced by the poor reported quality control and unit to unit variations in (at least) the initial shipment.
-Will quality control settle down after the initial production run?
-It’s anyone’s guess but hopefully more people will post their experiences so we can get a handle on it.
-For now, I can only report on the single unit I purchased.
-And while it is not perfect, it seems good for the money.
+Although the XHDATA has proven itself to be a nice radio (see the XHDATA D-808 Review) the Radiwow/Sihuadon R-108 had initial quality control issues which seem to have been ironed out.
+I can report only on the single unit I purchased, and while it is not perfect, it seems good for the money.
 I would recommend US purchasers buy through amazon so you can return a defective sample for exchange, something those of us who have bought from China can’t do as shipping would run about the same as buying another radio.
 So yes, there is a warranty but, in this case, it saves you nothing.

 Enough background…what about the radio?

-The RADIWOW R-108 is a new offering (Spring 2019) and it features all the bells and whistles of today’s DSP portable radios.
+The RADIWOW/Sihuadon R-108 is a new offering (Spring 2019) and it features all the bells and whistles of today’s DSP portable radios.
 The basic features and specifications include:

 Bands: FM / FM Stereo / MW/ LW/ SW/ AIR